 Clearly, there are plenty of places to have a good time in Cologne but there is no reason to limit yourself.
 If you visit Cologne for Carnival, the party overtakes the entire city.
 Cologne is the undisputed Carnival king in Germany.
 Coming right before Lent, the whole city goes a little nuts with city-wide parades, balls, and public spectacles.

-It is so picturesque, you might not realize about 80% of Dresden’s historic center was destroyed in World War II.
-Landmarks have been rebuilt to their former splendor like the exemplary Frauenkirche (Church of Our Lady in Dresden), royal Zwinger Palace, and Fürstenzug (Procession of Princes - the largest porcelain mural in the world).
+Just a short distance from Berlin, Dresden is called the "Florence of the Elbe".
+Known for its baroque architecture and world-renowned art treasures, it is so picturesque you might not realize about 80% of Dresden’s historic center was destroyed in World War II.
+Landmarks have been rebuilt to their former splendor like the exemplary Frauenkirche (Church of Our Lady in Dresden), royal Zwinger Palace, and Fürstenzug (Procession of Princes, the largest porcelain mural in the world).
 Walk along the Brühlsche Terrasse and admire the restored grandeur.

 That said, the newer sections of Dresden are enjoying a renaissance.
 Dresden off the beaten path reveals the younger, more alternative side of the city from a series of art-filled courtyards to the inspiration for Kurt Vonnegut’s Slaughterhouse-Five to the most exotic cigarette factory.

-No matter if your interest is in the old or new, everyone can agree that a good time can... be had at Dresden's many biergartens.
+No matter if your interest is in the old or new, everyone can agree that a good time can be had at Dresden's many biergartens.

 Besides being a center for German art and culture, the city also became famous in Germany’s recent history.
 Leipzig demonstrators initiated the peaceful revolution, which led to the fall of the Berlin Wall in 1989.
-Like Dresden, low rents and a rebellious spirit continue to draw... a youthful counter-culture.
+Like Dresden, low rents and a rebellious spirit continue to draw a youthful counter-culture.
 This subversive streak can be observed in its avante-garde kabarett that pokes at standard political structures.

 Heidelberg is one of the few German cities that wasn't destroyed in World War II.
 This means that plenty of old world charm fills the narrow cobblestone streets and baroque city center, epitomizing Germany's romantic period of the 18th century.

 It is one of the most picturesque destinations in Germany.
-Visitors enjoy stunning views from the Alte Brücke (Old Bridge) that crosses the Neckar river, back at the city from the Philosophenweg (Philosophers' Way) and above it all from the ruins of the once grand Heidelberg castle.
+Visitors enjoy stunning views from the Alte Brücke (Old Bridge) that crosses the Neckar River, back at the city from the Philosophenweg (Philosophers' Way) and above it all from the ruins of the once grand Heidelberg castle.
 This inspiring environment allowed Mark Twain to finish his novel, The Adventures of Huckleberry Finn, here.

 Heidelberg has inspired many other great minds that have taken residence at Heidelberg University, the oldest university in the country.
 It is one of the most renowned universities in the world, but that doesn't mean the students don't know how to party.
-Heidelberg maintains a youthful atmosphere among the academic environment with great bars... and restaurants, and even a former student prison.Continue to 9 of 10 below.
+Heidelberg maintains a youthful atmosphere among the academic environment with great bars and restaurants, and even a former student prison.

 The city itself has a great blend of architecture with a baroque center in Schlossplatz with the Neues Schloss (New Palace) from the early 1800s.
 Against the classic landscape, there are contemporary elements like staircases of metal and glass.
-This city had the world's first TV tower, Fernsehturm Stuttgart (TV Tower) and that still dominates the skyline.
+This city had the world's first telecommunications tower, Fernsehturm Stuttgart (TV Tower) and that still dominates the skyline.
 Stuttgart even has a UNESCO World Heritage Site in the buildings of famed architect Le Corbusier.

 One of its most exciting structures is open to the public.
 Stuttgart's public library is a haven for readers and architect fans alike.
-Its... luminescent, state-of-the-art design is instagram ready and it is a great service for its citizens with over 500,000 media units.
+Its luminescent, state-of-the-art design is Instagram ready and it is a great service for its citizens with over 500,000 media units.